Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Introduction

 \section{Introduction}

-In controller tuning, cost-effective simulation tools like Simulink, Gazebo, PyBullet, and LabVIEW have become essential, minimizing the need for expensive real-world experiments alongside digital twins \cite{10980269}.
-Although digital twins often exhibit discrepancies when replicating real-world system behavior, they are nonetheless capable of capturing key operational dynamics and trends---making them valuable tools for informed optimization tasks \cite{digital_twin_10947733}.
-Low-cost simulations, although less accurate, offer faster and cheaper evaluation cycles compared to high-fidelity experiments \cite{10499998,10874195}.
+In controller tuning, symbolic or physics-based simulation platforms reduce the reliance on costly real-world experiments\cite{10980269}.
+Digital twins (DTs) can often capture key operational dynamics and trends, making them valuable tools for informed optimization tasks \cite{digital_twin_10947733}.
+Low-cost simulations, although less accurate, offer faster and cheaper evaluation cycles compared to real experiments \cite{10499998,10874195}.
 For instance, they have been successfully employed in intelligent manufacturing to accelerate optimization processes \cite{10449466, 10466425}.
-These simulations can enhance performance even at reduced fidelity \cite{10666830}, facilitating rapid prototyping and testing while decreasing reliance on costly physical experiments \cite{WU2026103080, 10640230}.
+DTs can enhance performance even at reduced fidelity \cite{10666830}, facilitating rapid prototyping and testing while decreasing reliance on costly physical experiments \cite{WU2026103080, 10640230}.

-To leverage simulations with varying fidelities, Multi-Fidelity Bayesian Optimization (MFBO) has been developed, incorporating multiple information sources with different fidelity and cost levels \cite{kennedy2000predicting, forrester2007multi}.
+Multi-Fidelity Bayesian Optimization (MFBO) has been developed to leverage simulations with varying levels of fidelity and cost\cite{kennedy2000predicting, forrester2007multi}.
+It incorporates multiple information sources\cite{forrester2007multi}.
 MFBO balances the trade-off between high-fidelity accuracy and low-fidelity efficiency, enabling more effective optimization strategies \cite{10.1115/1.4064244}.
 For example, \cite{TAN2025112568} demonstrates MFBO in gait design for a soft quadruped, using simulation data alongside minimal physical trials to refine its controller.
 Advanced MFBO methods also account for input-dependent fidelities, where the discrepancy between low- and high-fidelity models varies with the decision variables.
-For instance, in robotics, a simulator may align well with the real system at nominal joint speeds (decision-variable settings) but deviate significantly at high accelerations.
+For instance, in robotics, a simulator may align well with the real system at nominal joint speeds but deviate significantly at high accelerations.
 Such methods enhance data efficiency and robustness \cite{fan2024multi}, underscoring the potential of integrating additional data to improve the precision and reliability of controller tuning \cite{10836768}.